-In the fly-leaf of Newman’s personal copy of nine discourses delivered to the Catholics of Dublin (which was later incorporated into The idea of a University), there is a note in Newman’s handwriting, which reads:
+On the fly-leaf of Newman’s personal copy of Nine Discourses Delivered to the Catholics of Dublin (which was later incorporated into The Idea of a University), there is a note in Newman’s handwriting, which reads:

 Newman did not always hold to this view, for he once disagreed with a reviewer who described The Idea of a University as unsystematic.2

 Yet in his celebrated portrait of the intellectual gentleman at the end of the Eighth Discourse (“Knowledge Viewed in Relation to Religion”), Newman shows himself “too diffident to define.”
 I shall argue that in this portrait Newman follows his own advice to the university preacher addressing himself to “some special danger” or “probable deficiency” or “need” of his hearers: that is, Newman addresses his reader “covertly,” not “showing on the surface of his discourse what he is aiming at.”3

 As the title indicates, the Eighth Discourse examines the relation between intellectual culture and Christianity, and how intellectual culture can “assist,” “thwart,” and even “supplant” Christianity.
 Newman describes the Discourse as an attempt to “set down some portions of the outline” of the “Religion of Civilization” and “determine how they lie relatively to those principles, doctrines, and rules,” which “Heaven has given us in the Catholic Church” (Idea, p.
 182).
 Elsewhere he describes the “very cardinal point” on which his discussion turns as “the radical difference” of “mental refinement from genuine religion, in spite of its seeming relationship” (Idea, p.
 190).